Dopex - Project Breakdown | Revelo Intel

 The option writers will have to determine the put option strikes that they would be happy to offer and would need to post the required collateral for that strike in order to be fully collateralized.
 For example, if an option with a strike of $100 will require $100 in collateral (in USD stablecoins), an option with a strike of $3,000 will require $3,000 in collateral (in USD stablecoins)…

-Option writers can choose to write Options for one token, multiple tokens, or fractions of tokens.
+Option writers can choose to write options for one token, multiple tokens, or fractions of tokens.

 The stablecoin collateral of option writers is locked for the duration of the epoch and can’t be withdrawn until the end of the epoch.
-In return, option writers will collect a Premium paid by option buyers.
-At the same time, while the stablecoin collateral remains in the Vault, these funds will be used to farm additional yield in trusted DeFi protocols.
+In return, option writers will collect a premium paid by option buyers.
+At the same time, while the stablecoin collateral remains in the vault, these funds will be used to farm additional yield in trusted DeFi protocols.

 SSOV Options Buyers

-SSOV option buyers can buy Options during the epoch and pay a Premium to option writers.
-These are European Options, which means that they cannot be exercised until expiry.
-If, at expiry, the Options are ITM, the buyers will profit at the cost of writers.
-However, if they expire OTM, writers will collect Premium payments and make a profit from the cost of option buyers.
+SSOV option buyers can buy options during the epoch and pay a premium to option writers.
+These are European options, which means that they cannot be exercised until expiry.
+If, at expiry, the options are ITM, the buyers will profit at the cost of writers.
+However, if they expire OTM, writers will collect premium payments and make a profit from the cost of option buyers.

 Note that, since the introduction of SSOV v3, option buyers no longer have to wait until expiry to remove their deposit.
 Instead, their positions are tokenized as ERC-721 NFTs that can be bought and sold on secondary markets.

-If the spot price of the underlying asset moves against the bet of the Option buyer, the whole initial investment (Premium) is lost.
-However, if the Option buyer bets in the right direction, they will outperform holding the underlying asset.
+If the spot price of the underlying asset moves against the bet of the option buyer, the whole initial investment (premium) is lost.
+However, if the option buyer bets in the right direction, they will outperform holding the underlying asset.

 Option Liquidity Pools LPs

-LPs to OLPs can choose an underlying asset and the Strike price from the available SSOV vaults that they would like to provide liquidity.
+LPs to OLPs can choose an underlying asset and the strike price from the available SSOV vaults that they would like to provide liquidity.
 They can also choose the implied volatility discount (1-100%) that will be applied to the Black-Scholes pricing formula whenever a purchase is made.
 For example, if ETH’s IV is 100 and the user inputs a 10% discount, the option pricing model will be calculated by using a value of 90 for IV.
 To be an LP the user will simply deposit their liquidity into the pool.
 Besides, they can close their positions at any time.

 Option Liquidity Pool buyer